frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 I've already mentioned the anemic model situation, and this is where I see a potential for improvement.
 I think that extracting shared logic into a separate being might push devs to think more about the verbs, and less about the nouns.
-Or in wider terms: more about the business and domain, less about the data.
+Or in wider terms: more about the features, business and domain, less about the data.

 I've performed such exercise myself, you can find it [here](https://github.com/frankiewiczkamil/do-gather).